flixlix/energy-flow-card-plus/README.md

 This card **does not** aim to display Values (Meaning instantaneous/current consumption).
 If this is your goal, check out the [Power Flow Card Plus](https://github.com/flixlix/power-flow-card-plus).

+## Recommendation

+If you would like to customize the Energy period selector and its dates, check out this card: [Energy Period Selector Plus](https://github.com/flixlix/energy-period-selector-plus)

 ## Install

 ### HACS (recommended)